RJPearson94/terraform-provider-twilio/docs/resources/conversations_service_notification.md

 A `new_message` block supports the following:

 - `enabled` - (Optional) Whether new message notifications are enabled.
 The default value is `false`
-- `template` - (Optional) The message template which is used when a new message is added to the conversation.
-The default value is an empty string/ no configuration specified
+- `template` - (Optional) The message template which is used when a new message is added to the conversation
-- `sound` - (Optional) The sound played when a new message is added to the conversation.
-The default value is an empty string/ no configuration specified
+- `sound` - (Optional) The sound played when a new message is added to the conversation
 - `badge_count_enabled` - (Optional) Whether message badges are enabled for the conversation.
 The default value is `false`

 ---